deng-kevin/AFK-Simmumah-Macro/README.md

  2. Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory

 Once everything is installed you can open the Macro folder and start using the afk scripts.

+# If you have any questions ask DengKevin#2947 on Discord.

 # PC Keybinds